Con Calma Tour: Commercial response

 In the first leg in Chile, concerts were reported sold out and the remaining concerts received good attendance.
-In the European leg, Madrid, Amsterdam, Tel Avi, London and Paris concerts were reported sold out.
+In the European leg, Madrid, Amsterdam, Tel Aviv, London and Paris concerts were reported sold out.
 Yankee become the first reggaeton artist ever to have sold out the O2 arena and the AccorHotels Arena.

 In December 2019, he announced his concerts in his native Puerto Rico with the name Con Calma Pal Choli.
 This was his first tour as a headliner in the Coliseo de Puerto Rico since the 2007 Big Boss World Tour.
 Owing the high demand, it ends with a record-breaking twelve sold-out shows and more than 170,000 tickets sold. and with US$6 million gross, and $14 million in ticket sales.
 All the shows were sold out in just hours.
 Because of this, Daddy Yankee broke the record for the most consecutive shows in the arena, previously hold by Wisin & Yandel with nine.